BrainSPORT Team Photo

 Anne Brown

-Anne Brown is a Clinical Research Coordinator at the UCLA Steve Tisch BrainSPORT Program, where she plays a pivotal role in advancing research on sports-related concussions and traumatic brain injuries (TBI) in youth and young adults.
+Anne is a Clinical Research Coordinator at the UCLA Steve Tisch BrainSPORT Program, where she plays a pivotal role in advancing research on sports-related concussions and traumatic brain injuries (TBI) in youth and young adults.
 Since joining the BrainSPORT team in September 2018, Anne has contributed significantly to studies aimed at improving the understanding, diagnosis, and treatment of concussions.
+She has been involved in pediatric clinical research since 2012, with prior roles at Children's Hospital Los Angeles, where she worked on blood disorders clinical trials, and at Nationwide Children's Hospital, on research focused on early development of preterm infants.

 Shriya Nayyar, BA